United States entry requirements for Nigeria passport holders

 |---|---|---|

-| Valid passport Must cover entire stay | Your Nigerian passport must be valid for the full duration of your stay in the US.
-The US does not require 6 months beyond your departure date, but your airline may enforce it — check with your carrier before flying. | Required |
+| Valid passport Must cover entire stay | Your passport must be valid for the full duration of your stay in the US.
+No specific 6-month validity rule for US entry, but airlines may enforce it — check with your carrier before departure. | Required |

-| Return or onward ticket Proof of onward travel | US immigration officers routinely ask for proof of onward travel at the border.
-Have a printed or digital copy of your return ticket or onward itinerary ready to show. | Required |
+| Return or onward ticket Required for entry | US immigration officers always ask for proof of onward travel.
+Have a printed or digital return ticket or onward itinerary ready.
+Airlines also check this before boarding. | Required |

-| Proof of accommodation Hotel booking or host letter | Immigration officers may ask where you're staying.
-Have a hotel confirmation or a letter from your host with their address and phone number ready. | Recommended |
+| Proof of accommodation Recommended | Carry a hotel booking or a letter from your US host with their address and contact details.
+Officers may ask where you're staying, especially if you're visiting friends or family. | Recommended |

 What happens at the border